-Advertising spaces as per to be confirmed by January 2017
+Advertising spaces as per 04.12.2015 to be confirmed by February 2018

 All advertising material (stickers and badges, except the competition numbers), will be provided by the F3 Manager.
-In addition, no one may reproduce the stickers themselves or embroider the logos directly onto the overall.
+In addition, no one may reproduce the stickers themselves or embroider the logos directly onto the overall unless the F3 Manager gives his permission.